Here is a video demonstration:

 Passcard (or any file) is said to be Password-Protected by Master Password if in order to open and use or edit a passcard you are required to enter Master Password, as in picture on the right.

-2. View and Change the Password-Protection Status of Identity and Passcard.
+2. View and Change the Password-Protection Status of Identities/Logins/Safenots.

-* If editor toolbar displays Unprotected button with Blue Lock icon then this Passcard is un-protected.
+* If editor toolbar displays an "Red Open Lock" button, then this file is unprotected.
 Click this button to change protection status to password-protected.

 3. Password-Protecting New Files.